All Episodes

 Union people learn from it.

-You can go to Dubai when Bush is president, your wife isn't running and you're running the country now when you're in Dubai and Abu Dhabi, but you can't do a deal with Dubai, so you get paid twenty mil to get out.
+You can go to Dubai when Bush is president, your wife isn't running, and you're running the country now when you're in Dubai and Abu Dhabi, but you can't do a deal with Dubai, so you get paid 20 mil to get out.

 There's some money you can take, Mrs. Clinton.

-Because I mean, you're that high tax bracket that you you you don't need all that money.
+Guys, I mean, you're in that high-tax bracket that you don't need all that money.

 It ain't chump change, folks.